xinbaDev/my-chainlink-setup/README.md

 * Monitoring
   - [x] Prometheus + Grafana for both application and infrastructure monitoring.
-  - [x] Alertmanger + Telegram for alarm notification.
+  - [x] Alertmanger + Telegram for alert notification.
   - [x] Cloudwatch for AWS RDS monitoring.

 * High availability
   - [x] At least two Chainlink nodes in different availability zones are running at any one time to ensure failover if one fails.
-  - [x] Running PostgreSql db by using aws rds, which offers auto failover, auto backup, and more.
+  - [x] Making use of AWS RDS which offers auto failover, auto backup, and more.
   - [x] Infrastructure as code(IaC).
 It is relatively easy to run the whole infrastructure in another region at the same time, which further improve availability.
   - [ ] Set up a load balancer for Ethereum client (still working on it, I think it maybe deserves a separate project).

 * Cost efficient
-  - [x] All servers are launched in a region where the price is relatively cheap.
+  - [x] All servers are launched in a region where the hosting price is relatively cheap.
   - [x] Thanks to IaC, the whole infrastructure can be spinned up/teared down in minutes, which saves me time/money when testing.
-  - [x] Try to avoid using expensive tools/services(kubernetes/natgateway) to minimize infrastructure cost.
+  - [x] Avoid using expensive tools/services(kubernetes/natgateway) to minimize infrastructure cost(at least at the beginning).

 ## How to setup